p0nce/d-idioms/idioms/The impossible real-time thread.md

 Real-time threads like audio callbacks are doable since forever.
 Here is how:

 - Use a thread that isn't registered.
 Such a thread could be created by an external library, or with `core.thread.Thread` and then unregistered with [`thread_detachThis()`](http://dlang.org/phobos/core_thread.html#.thread_detachThis).
-This moves the thread out of [druntime](https://github.com/D-Programming-Language/druntime) supervision: it won't be stopped by the GC, but won't be able to use GC allocations.
+This moves the thread out of [druntime](https://github.com/D-Programming-Language/druntime) supervision: it won't be stopped by the GC, and won't be able to use GC allocations.

 - Make the thread function or callback `@nogc`.
 This will enforce you don't use the GC.